sanket1610/FE595_Midterm/README.md

 Moreover, we performed the sentiment analysis on the data we webscraped from “Seeking Alpha” and then we also downloaded data regarding Tesla from “Yahoo Finance”.

-Furthermore, we studied the correlation between the data obtained from the sentiment analysis and the data regarding Tesla taken from “Yahoo Finance”.
+Furthermore, we studied different aspects regarding the data obtained from the sentiment analysis and the data regarding Tesla taken from “Yahoo Finance”.